hashicorp/nomad/website/source/guides/advanced-scheduling/spread.html.md

 ## Solution

-Use the [spread][spread-stanza] stanza in the Nomad [job specification][job-specification] to ensure the workload is being evenly distributed between datacenters.
-The Nomad operator can use the [percent][percent] option with a [target][target] to customize the spread even further.
+Use the `spread` stanza in the Nomad [job specification][job-specification] to ensure the workload is being appropriately distributed between datacenters.
+The Nomad operator can use the `percent` option with a `target` to customize the spread.

 ## Prerequisites